-The Retention and Expansion case study is a lively, interactive session that uses a real-life example to explore R&E best practices.
-You will apply information gained from the Retention and Expansion prerequisite course, your experiences, and those of other participants to a challenging situation as you work as a group to find practical and workable solutions to a situation common to many locations.
+The Retention and Expansion case study is a lively, interactive session that uses a real-life example to explore Retention and Expansion best practices.
+You will apply information gained from the Retention and Expansion prerequisite course, your experiences and those of other participants to a challenging situation as you work as a group to find practical and workable solutions to a situation common to many locations.

 Workforce Development for your Existing Business

 An effective workforce development program includes the identification of your population’s skills and training needs specific to business demand.
 This is an introductory course focusing on the principal elements of state and local workforce development data sources and analysis that will enhance your knowledge and spur ideas on how to identify the availability of a workforce, with particular attention paid to how this can support your business retention and expansion efforts.